EcmaTC53/docs/src/content/docs/api/io-class.md

 callbackFn(error, data)
 ```

-A function that executes when the data has been read.
+For asynchronous classes, a function that executes when the data has been read.
 It will always be last for asynchronous implementations that accept additional arguments.

 > `error`
 >   The first argument to the completion callback is always a result code.
 A value of null indicates success; an Error object indicates failure.